MoriyaFaith/R-MOR-REFORGED/RELEASE/README.md

 - Fixed neck becoming tiny when looking backwards.

 - SMASH
-	- Replaced screenshake with subtle directional recoil.
+	- Replaced screenshake with subtle recoil.
 	- Now only lunges forward if the forward movement button is pressed.
 		- On gamepad, checks if movement input is within 50 degrees of the forward direction on either side.
 	- Each enemy hit reduces lunge speed by 50%.